zben/china-us-gallery/README.md

 ### Keywords
-jquery.ad-gallery, Rails 3.1, Twitter Bootstrap, Mongo, Paperclip
+jquery.ad-gallery, Rails 3.1, Twitter Bootstrap, Mongo, Paperclip, S3 hosting

 ### Implementation Notes
 Implementation is fairly straight forward.
 Photo belongs to a set(also called group), Photo has and belongs to many tags.
 Photos has many ratings.
 Photo belongs_to country